Install Registry Scanner

 Install with Helm Chart

-There are two installation options, depending on the credential format used.
+Use one of the following installation options depending on the credential format used:

 Suitable for testing or if your Kubernetes cluster is outside AWS.